-Dr. Tory Tomassetti is a licensed psychologist specializing in Cognitive Behavioral Therapy for anxiety, trauma, insomnia, and couples distress.
-As a private practice psychologist, she is focused on providing highly individualized, evidence-based care to individuals, couples, and families in New York and Louisiana.
+Dr. Tory Tomassetti is a licensed psychologist specializing in Cognitive Behavioral Therapy for anxiety, trauma, insomnia, and relationship distress.
+As a private practice psychologist, she is focused on providing highly individualized, evidence-based care to individuals, couples, families, and business partners.

 Using CBT to CHANGE YOUR BRAIN: From General Stress To Specific Phobias